 For the underside of a window, electrical box, light fixture, or similar a Termination Set is needed.
 The Termination Set has specific support integrated into its design, specifically made for ending runs.
 It is also compatible with ripped planks, providing the support needed to prevent the plank from caving inwards.
 It comes in two pieces, a base extrusion, and a cap.
 Options are as follows:

-• Traditional Termination Set – The most forgiving trim for installing planks, measuring 1-⅜” long.
+- Traditional Termination Set – The largest of our trims for a classic aesthetic, measuring 1-⅜” long.

 Starting a Run